Summer 2022 RFP

 ITPs from both the public and private sectors are invited to address unmet clinical needs in the following areas:

 - vascularized and innervated craniofacial bone and musculoskeletal complex

 - skin and soft tissue scarring

-Faculty in all series and ranks at any U.S. or foreign institution, and individuals from U.S. companies of any size can apply.
+Applicants should have experience with successful clinical translation of regenerative technologies, including product development and FDA interactions.
+Faculty in all series and ranks at any U.S. institution, and individuals from U.S. companies of any size can apply.

-Please submit your ITP project pre-proposal online via https://cdoctor.submittable.com/submit by January 12 (5 p.m.
-PST).
+Please submit your ITP project pre-proposal to Dr. Bridget Samuels (email@example.com) by August 7, 2022 (5 p.m.
+Pacific).

 - Budgets: Budgets are not required for pre-proposals.
-Full application budgets for initial awards will be up to $150,000 in total costs for one year, to be used for C-DOCTOR Resource Services and/or work conducted in the investigators’ laboratories, and will not include PI salary.
-Each project will receive free mentoring and project management support.
-If you are affiliated with a company or a non-C-DOCTOR university, or if you plan to have subawards, the total direct cost may decrease.
-Contact Dezba Coughlin for further information.
+Full application budgets for initial awards will be up to $150,000 in total costs for one year, to be used for C-DOCTOR Resource Services and/or work conducted in the investigators’ laboratories, and may include PI salary (maximum 10% FTE).
+Each project will also receive mentoring and regulatory consulting at no cost to the team.

 Contact Info: For more information, please contact Dr. Bridget Samuels (firstname.lastname@example.org).